gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 ## Notes :

-`List of supported drivers and connection details`
+`The list of supported drivers and connection details`

 ```
 +=====================================================================================================+